Skip to main content

 We built Nova Cloud first and assumed the CLI would be an afterthought.
 Then we watched how incidents actually play out.

-Slack-connected workflows are part of the surrounding operator loop: approvals, notifications, and team visibility in the channels people already use.
+Slack-connected workflows are part of the surrounding loop: approvals, notifications, and team visibility in the channels people already use.

 What still isn't great